As winter approaches, the bees start forming a winter cluster to generate heat and stay warm. During this time, beekeepers have to prepare the hives.

 Winter gives beekeepers the time to inspect every piece of equipment while the winter bees are safe in the hive away from the cold.
 Most hives are pretty sturdy and will serve you for years before they need repair, but there’s often a project or two to undertake before the season begins.
 Some hives may need a coat of paint, while some frames may need to be replaced or wired.
 Perhaps you need an extra box to help with feeding the honey bees or a bee escape board you’ve been meaning to make.

 You may also find a dead-out in the winter.
-This hive with dead bees needs to be cleaned and set up for the next colony.
+The hive with dead bees must be cleaned and set up for the next colony.
 Remember to freeze the frames to destroy small hive beetle and wax moth eggs.

 Let’s not forget those wax cappings you collected in the summer, promising yourself you’ll render the wax the minute you get a chance.
 Here’s your chance.
 Having your wax can help you set up starter strips for your frames, especially if you want to try foundationless beekeeping.